Guide

 For course play

-The same measured physics drives full rounds on over 2000 world-class courses, so the 7-iron you flush on the simulator behaves like the one you flush outdoors.
-See how that compares to mat-and-guess practice in our simulator vs driving range guide.
+The same measured physics drives full rounds on over 2000 full-size courses, so the 7-iron you flush on the simulator behaves like the one you flush outdoors.
+See how that compares to mat-and-guess practice in our simulator vs driving range guide, or read what your numbers mean.

 For complete beginners